Jolaoyin/LITA-DMART-SALES-ANALYSIS-PROJECT/README.md

 EDA is where Pivot Table, Excel Formulas is used to answer some questions about the data, calculate essential metrics. and highlight unique trends like emerging top selling.
 - What is the total sales for each product category?
 - What is the number of sales transactions in each region?
+- What is the highest selling product bt total sales value?
 - What is the total revenue per product?
 - What is the monthly sales total for the current year?
 - Who are the top 5 customers by total purchase amount?